brightigiemokha/bliss_fashion_world/README.md

 - [Django](https://www.djangoproject.com/) - A Python-based web framework that follows the model-template-view architectural pattern, used for building the project.
 - [django-allauth](https://django-allauth.readthedocs.io/) - A Django application used for account registration, management, and authentication.
-- [cloudinary_storage](https://cloudinary.com/) - A Django storage backend for Cloudinary, used for image hosting and storage.
+- [Amazon Web Services](https://aws.amazon.com/) - A Django storage backend for AWS, used for image hosting and storage.
-- [django_summernote](https://django-summernote.readthedocs.io/) - A Django application that integrates the Summernote WYSIWYG editor into Django projects.
 - [crispy_forms](https://django-crispy-forms.readthedocs.io/) - A Django application that makes it easy to style Django forms.
 - [crispy_bootstrap5](https://pypi.org/project/crispy-bootstrap5/) - A package that provides Bootstrap 5 styling for Django crispy-forms.